Acyl-CoA

-Acyl-CoA is a group of coenzymes that metabolize fatty acids.
-Acyl-CoA's are susceptible to beta oxidation, forming, ultimately, acetyl-CoA.
+Acyl-CoA is a group of CoA-based coenzymes that metabolize carboxylic acids.
+Fatty acyl-CoA's are susceptible to beta oxidation, forming, ultimately, acetyl-CoA.
 The acetyl-CoA enters the citric acid cycle, eventually forming several equivalents of ATP.
-In this way, fats are converted to ATP, the universal biochemical energy carrier.
+In this way, fats are converted to ATP, the common biochemical energy carrier.

 Functions

 Fatty acid activation

 Fats are broken down by conversion to acyl-CoA.
 This conversion is one response to high energy demands such as exercise.